padod/wiki-crawler/README.md

 }
 ```
 which simply counts how many times a particular word occurred in the text body of all documents in the collection
-(filtering cases like "vice-president" and "youknowthatfcknpresident")
+(filtering cases like "presipresident" and "presidentation")

 ## Considerations:
 Crawler throughput was reduced to 1 thread, so as not to DDoS Wikipedia servers.